Australian raven: Relationship with humans

 Australian ravens sometimes die by being shot or poisoned—generally by farmers.
 Despite their fondness for roadkill, fewer ravens are hit by vehicles than Australian magpies.
 Research in the 1950s and 60s showed that 64% of Australian ravens perished in their first year of life.
 Immature birds are most at risk of dying.
 The Australian raven is a peaceful bird, showing no aggression toward humans or other birds without reason.
 However, the Australian raven is frequently blamed for the loss of young lambs.
 Scientific observation in the country's southeast showed that the killing of healthy lambs was rare, but that sick animals were predisposed to being attacked.
 Australian ravens mostly eat faeces (often from the lamb's anus), afterbirth or stillborn lambs.
 Newborn lamb faeces is nutritious, containing around 21–44% protein, 9–37% fat and 10–30% carbohydrate.
 It has the consistency of treacle and often sticks to the lamb's hindquarters or tail.
 The raven bites a sleeping lamb's tail, holding on and walking behind it when it wakes up.
 A healthy lamb would respond by running away or butting the bird, but a sick one might not respond and be attacked further as it alerts the bird that it is vulnerable.
 Wounded lambs can also succumb to Clostridium infection as these bacteria are present on raven bills.
 Ravens bring some benefits to agricultural areas as they clean away carrion and eat insects that are potentially damaging to crops.
 In areas of Western Australia, the species is classified as a Declared Pest of Agriculture under the provisions of the Agriculture and Related Resources Protection Act 1976, meaning that shooting on private land in rural areas is legal, although should be considered only after other options have been exhausted.

 In Indigenous culture

 In Australian Aboriginal mythology, Crow is a trickster, culture hero and ancestral being.
 In the Kulin nation in central Victoria he was known as Waa (also Wahn or Waang) and was regarded as one of two moiety ancestors, the other being the more sombre eaglehawk Bunjil.
 Legends relating to Crow have been observed in various Aboriginal language groups and cultures across Australia.

 To the Noongar people of southwestern Australia, the Australian raven was Waardar, "the Watcher" and was wily and unpredictable.
-Noongar people were socially divided into two moieties or kinships: waardarng-maat and marrnetj-maat, or members of the Australian raven and long-billed corella (Cacatua tenuirostris) respectively.
+Noongar people were socially divided into two moieties or kinships: waardarng-maat and marrnetj-maat, or members of the Australian raven and western corella (Cacatua pastinator) respectively.